 Oxygen sensors, commonly called O2 sensors, have been installed in cars and trucks since the early eighties.
 They are located in the exhaust system after the exhaust manifold and before the catalytic converter.
 Their function is to monitor the engine exhaust air/fuel ratio and send signals to the engine computer.

 The 02 sensor does not actually measure oxygen, but rather the difference between the amount of oxygen in the exhaust gas and the amount of oxygen in the air.
 Rich mixture causes an oxygen demand.
 A lean mixture causes low voltage, indicating there is an oxygen excess.
-Vehicles could have one or two or more 02 sensors.

 How An Oxygen Sensor Works

 Through the sensor, information on oxygen concentration is sent in real time to the ECM (engine computer) as voltage measurements.
 There, the readings are coupled with information from other sources, which the ECM analyzes, then adjusts the amount of fuel injected into the engine to compensate for either the excess air or excess fuel reading.